-External factors can contribute to many diseases.
-A lot of diseases are the result of ‘mistakes’ by our own body.
+Removing or blocking an external factor causing disease can directly help to treat the illness.
+Monoclonal antibodies are able to neutralize the coronavirus and therefor can be used as a therapy for COVID-19.
+Additionally, various disorders are the result of ‘mistakes’ by our own body.
 When diseases are caused by a problem within our own cellular system, the solution is generally not that simple.

 The struggle to find a cure is clearly visible within the field of cancer.
-The World Health Organization has reported that an estimated 9.6 million people will die of cancer in 2018 (1).
+The World Health Organization has reported that an estimated 9.6 million people have died of cancer in 2018 (1).
 Although the underlying problem is well established to be uncontrolled cell proliferation, a general solution has not been discovered.
-The identification of subtypes within a disease, with different backgrounds and responses to treatment has made us realize the true complexity of such disease.
+The identification of subtypes within a disease, with different backgrounds and responses to treatment has made us realize its true complexity.
 With the increasing fundamental knowledge about cancer and all its subtypes, novel strategies have been and will be developed to finally defeat this disease.

 Unlike the lack of response observed towards uncontrolled tumor cells in cancer, an overactive immune system can also cause severe health problems.
 Autoimmune diseases are the result of an immune system which is attacking a body’s own organs and cells.
 Similar to cancer, research has revealed the complex nature of auto-immunity, and more than 80 different disease subtypes have currently been described.
 Well known examples include diseases such as type 1 diabetes, rheumatoid arthritis and systemic lupus erythematosus.
 New insights into the background of these diseases will help us to develop novel strategies to steer the immune system back in line.